GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-2.md

 In the `src/app` directory, create a file called `routes.ts`.
 This file is where we will define the routes in the application.

 Open `routes.ts`, we need to make the a few updates to create a route.
-Ask copilot to add a file level imports for the `HomeComponent`, `DetailsComponent` and the `Routes` type that you'll use in the route definitions.
+Ask copilot to add a file level imports for the `HomeComponent`, `DetailsComponent` and the Angular `Routes` type that you'll use in the route definitions.

 <details>
   <summary>Hint - Possible Solution</summary>